Director of Campaigns

 John holds a Master of Science in Anthrozoology from Canisius and a Bachelor of Arts in Psychology, as well as a graduate certificate in Jain Studies from the International School of Jain Studies in India.
 He also took graduate courses at the former Humane Society University (HSU), scoring 4.0 in all final marks at both HSU and Canisius.

-For his day job, John works for People for the Ethical Treatment of Animals (PETA) as a Senior Campaigner, laying the groundwork for campaigns against the use and abuse of animals in entertainment and training incoming employees about the maltreatment of animals used by this industry.
+For his day job, John works for People for the Ethical Treatment of Animals (PETA) as Assistant Manager of Animals in Entertainment Campaigns, coordinating a team against the use and abuse of animals in entertainment and training incoming employees about the maltreatment of animals in circuses, zoos, aquariums, and other entertainment industries for the largest animal advocacy organization in the world.
 During his tenure, he has had the pleasure of seeing Cole Bros.
 Circus fold its tents for the very last time, Ringling Bros. and Barnum & Bailey Circus announce it is shutting down, and SeaWorld announce the end of its sordid orca breeding program.

 Formerly, John managed day programs on Long Island for people with developmental disabilities and drove the Horseless eCarriage, a humane alternative to New York City's cruel horse-drawn carriage industry.

 John has been honored to receive awards from the Suffolk County SPCA and the Humane Society of the United States as well as the distinction of being named Mr. February in Rescue Men USA's 2016 Calendar.

 Juliana Cinone is director of humane education for Long Island Orchestrating for Nature and a team leader for our animal rescue response team.